Where?!

 white room

-Outside we have two playgrounds: a big square with a house, a swing and a slide, and a lawn with a climbing rack, a swing, a slide and a seesaw.
+Outside, we have four play areas: a large concrete square with a swing and a slide, a lawn with a climbing frame, a swing, a slide, a seesaw and a trampoline, a snooze area with a house and two rabbits and a soccer/volleyball pitch.

 Playground downstairs